AnonShell/agam-space/docs/docs/security.md

 # Security

 How Agam Space protects your data with zero-knowledge encryption.
+This guide explains the security model, privacy guarantees, and limitations for users and security auditors.

+**For technical implementation details, see [Architecture](./architecture.md).**

 ## Zero-knowledge Architecture